 If the city of Rancho Mirage is the Playground of Presidents, Sunnylands is its merry-go-round.
-The palatial 200-acre retreat of the late Walter and Leonore Annenberg has hosted nine U.S. presidents and many other heads of state since the couple completed the pink-walled property in 1966.
+The palatial 200-acre retreat of the late Walter and Leonore Annenberg has hosted eight U.S. presidents and many other heads of state since the couple completed the pink-walled property in 1966.

 After he left office, Dwight D. Eisenhower, a close friend of the Annenbergs, became the first president to go to Sunnylands.
 Since that time, every commander-in-chief paid a visit to the property except Lyndon B. Johnson, Jimmy Carter, and Donald J. Trump.